syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/EJ2_ASP.NETCORE/getting-started.md

 ## Prerequisites

-To get start with ASP.NET Core application, need to ensure the following software to be installed on the machine.
+To get started with ASP.NET Core application, ensure the following software to be installed on the machine.
 * Visual Studio 2017
 * DotNet Core 2.0